 “Fire authorities urge homeowners living in the Urban Interface to be prepared to either fight fire and protect their property or be prepared to leave early”, said Sami.
 “Getting out, if left too late can be lethal.
 If the choice is made to stay and defend the property, it’s not just a matter of filling the gutters with water, moving debris from around the house and hoping to survive”, he said.

-The Aussie Pump team and their dealers promote proper safety including setting up houses, sheds and other important buildings with quality high pressure water pumps and water tanks with sufficient capacity to support them.
+The Aussie Pump team and their dealers promote proper safety.
+This includes setting up houses, sheds and other important buildings.
+Prepare with quality high-pressure water pumps and water tanks with sufficient capacity to support them.

 “There’s no point having a high pressure fire pump like the Aussie Fire Pump (the best pump of it’s kind in the world) without the water to support it” Sami said.
 “That pump, with a 75 metre maximum head, can throw water at a fire at a rate of up to 150 lpm at approximately 90 psi.
 That’s a lot of capability for one small pump.
 You can also run sprinklers on a house or building”, he said.

 For more capacity, the company has developed a 3” twin impeller fire pump that will produce 200 lpm at 80 metres head, 120 psi!